Active travel is ‘low hanging fruit’ in the race for Net Zero

 ‘We desperately need to get on top of air pollution, for the sake of our own health, the health of our children, and the health of the planet,’ says Richard Kirk, CEO of BetterPoints.

 ‘Road vehicles are still a key culprit in UK cities, so we have to change the culture: we have to get people away from single-occupancy car journeys and into using more sustainable modes of transport.
-Platforms like BetterPoints can do that, which means those changes are actually within our grasp – for many local authorities, road traffic is the low-hanging fruit in this fight against air pollution.’
+Platforms like BetterPoints can do that, which means those changes of habit are actually within our grasp – for many local authorities, road traffic is the low-hanging fruit in this fight against air pollution.’

 Aiming for Net Zero and better local air quality?
 Talk to us.